poom-m/moon-base/README.md

 docker-compose exec php php artisan db:seed
 ```

-**4. Done!
+**5. Done!
 Connect to the server via browser**

 [http://localhost:8080](http://localhost:8080)

-_If you see the 502 error page, just wait a moment to let front end server build and compile code or check the status with command `make logs-client` or `docker-compose logs client`_
+_If you see the 502 error page, just wait a moment to let front end server build and compile code or check the status with command `make logs-client` or `docker-compose logs client`.
+If problem still presist please try restarting client using `make restart-client` or docker-compose restart client._

 ## Database